-The Tokyo Summer Olympic and Paralympic Games in 2021 placed increased attention and focus on these environmental concerns.
-Tokyo officials had to address air quality and heat-related issues for the summer sporting event.
+The Tokyo Olympic and Paralympic Games in 2021 have placed increased attention and focus on these environmental concerns.
+Tokyo officials are trying to address air quality and heat-related issues for the Summer Games.
 Stricter indoor and outdoor smoking bans are examples of one way to improve air quality.